Tourism in Andhra Pradesh: Religious and pilgrimage sites

-The five ancient Hindu temples of Lord Shiva, known as Pancharama Kshetras, are located at Amararama, Draksharama, Somarama, Ksheerarama and Kumararama.
-Other religious places include Srikalahasti temple in Srikalahasti in the Tirupati district, Raghavendra Swami Mutt in Mantralayam of Kurnool district, Lord Venkateswara temple in Dwaraka Tirumala of Eluru district, Annavaram temple in Kakinada district and Arasavalli Surya temple in Srikakulam District are also located in the state.
+The five ancient Hindu temples of Shiva, known as Pancharama Kshetras, are located at Amararama, Draksharama, Somarama, Ksheerarama and Kumararama.
+Other religious places include Srikalahasti temple in Srikalahasti in the Tirupati district, Raghavendra Swami Mutt in Mantralayam of Kurnool district, Venkateswara temple in Dwaraka Tirumala of Eluru district, Annavaram temple in Kakinada district and Arasavalli Surya temple in Srikakulam District are also located in the state.

-Religious sites in Sri Sathya Sai District include Prashanthi Nilayam in Puttaparthi, the home of Sathya Sai Baba, as well as Lepakshi, home of a famous temple and statue of the Nandi bull.
+Religious sites in Sri Sathya Sai District include Prashanthi Nilayam in Puttaparthi, the home of Sathya Sai Baba, as well as Lepakshi, home of a temple and statue of the Nandi bull.

-Islam is also popular religion, with a number of mosques built during the reigns of Muslim rulers.
+Islam is also common religion, with a number of mosques built during the reigns of Muslim rulers.
 One of the famous is Shahi Jamia Masjid in Adoni of Kurnool district.
-There are many famous churches constructed centuries ago with historical significance.
+There are a number of churches constructed centuries ago with historical significance.
 One of them is the Gunadala Church at Vijayawada.

-The state has numerous Buddhist centres at Amaravati, Nagarjuna Konda, Bhattiprolu, Ghantasala, Nelakondapalli, Dhulikatta, Bavikonda, Thotlakonda, Shalihundam, Pavuralakonda, Bojjannakonda (Sankaram), Phanigiri and Kolanpaka.
+The state has numerous Buddhist centres at Amaravati, Nagarjuna Konda, Bhattiprolu, Ghantasala, Nelakondapalli, Dhulikatta, Bavikonda, Thotlakonda, Salihundam, Pavurallakonda, Bojjannakonda (Sankaram), Phanigiri and Kolanpaka.